GioMint/GioMint/README.md

 - 🔧 **13+ years** building scalable backend systems, APIs and automated testing pipelines.
 - 🌐 Expert in **Java, Spring Boot, Python, OpenSearch, Docker, and AWS**.
 - 🧪 Passionate about **automated testing**, CI/CD and AI-powered workflows.
-- 🚫 Zero-client philosophy: I build tools that sell themselves — no human support required.
+- 🚫 I focus on building tools that provide value autonomously — no support or manual work required.

 ---